19 Years of Excellence 99% Hiring Rate

 Top 10 HTML5 Common Interview Questions & Answers

-Q.2: Explain key features of HTML5?
+Q.2: Explain the key features of HTML5.

 Ans: HTML5 offers so many new and advanced features to web designers and UI developers.